BenjaminMedia/WA_public_documentation/_includes/content.md

 * panels
 * component-animations
 * alerts
+* navbar
+* navs
+* dropdowns
 * utilities
 * responsive-utilities

-If you wish that other [bootstrap elements](https://github.com/twbs/bootstrap-sass/blob/master/vendor/assets/stylesheets/bootstrap/bootstrap.scss) are made available to you, please let us know.

 ### Grid

-The BP platform uses the 12 column [responsive grid](http://getbootstrap.com/css/#grid) provided by Bootstrap.
+The BPP platform uses the 12 column [responsive grid](http://getbootstrap.com/css/#grid) provided by Bootstrap.

 The grid has four general breakpoints: extra small (xs), small (sm), medium (md) and large (lg).
-Currently that the large breakpoint still exists in our code base.
-We currently don't use this, as we have to accommodate the specs from the current ad market.
-Horseshoe ads are still a popular media choice, because of this our websites have a maximum width of 960px.
+The large breakpoint still exists in our code base though we currently don't use this, as we have to accommodate the specs from the current ad market.
+Horseshoe ads are still a popular media choice, because of this our websites have a maximum width of 960px (Denmark) and 980px (Norway).

 In most cases these breakpoints will be effectuated as follows:

 * xs:   smartphone
-* sm:   tablet portrait
+* sm:   tablet
 * md:   13” laptop
 * <s>lg:   desktop</s>